openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

 - At least 3 linux machines of above type, i.e., either VMs or bare-metal, if deploying the setup in a hyperconverged mode (with K8s as well as OpenEBS residing on the same machines) OR 5 linux machines (with K8s and OpenEBS running on separate machines)

 - The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s minion/OpenEBS node.
   The masters and nodes can be scaled if the user so desires

+- The minimum system requirements for the above machines are :

+  - 10GB hard disk space
+  - 1GB RAM
+  - 1 core processor

 - All linux machines are required to have :